 For planar orientations, d = 2, since the orientation information contained in the three eigenvectors can be summarized as two ratios.
-The remaining parameter, α , is the confidence level at
+The remaining parameter, α , is the confidence level at which the distribution should be queried.
+For typical analysis, $\alpha = 0.95$, corresponding to a 95% confidence interval, should suffice.

-390 The resulting parameterization of the errors to the eigenvectors is summarized as
+The resulting parameterization of the errors to the eigenvectors is summarized for noise errors as